 - Rural: Comprised mostly of lands determined to remain agrarian in the future.
 Residential uses may be allowed but only to support agrarian purposes and are not the predominant use.
-Therefore, residential uses are provided only at the very lowest densities. - Predominant Use(s): Agricultural and single-family residential (density up to 1 unit per 3 acres, or up to 1 unit per 2 acres provided additional development standards are met) - Characteristics: - Open space consisting of large stands of trees, other naturally vegetated areas and fields and pastures preserved

-- Scenic views maintained • NHIsites are protected - Agricultural uses are present - Natural features are avoided by development - Clustering is a common approach to development design - Architecture is not a dominant feature of the landscape, but large and sometimes unique structures are used for orientation - Historic structures and properties are identified and preserved - Typically, two-lane roads with shoulder and ditch (no curb and gutter)
+Therefore, residential uses are provided only at the very lowest densities. - Predominant Use(s): Agricultural and single-family residential (density up to 1 unit per 3 acres, or up to 1 unit per 2 acres provided additional development standards are met) - Characteristics: - Open space consisting of large stands of trees, other naturally vegetated areas and fields and pastures preserved - Scenic views maintained - o National Heritage Inventory (NHI) sites are protected - o Agricultural uses are present - o Natural features are avoided by development - o Clustering is a common approach to development design - o Architecture is not a dominant feature of the landscape, but large and sometimes unique structures are used for orientation - Historic structures and properties are identified and preserved - o Typically, two-lane roads with shoulder and ditch (no curb and gutter)